pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 {% codeblock tabulation.py %}
 def tabhash_mask(value, initial, normalised_table):
-    """Computes the tabulation hash for `value`, a stream of bits, and a `table` random uniform integers."""
-    acc = initial
+    """Computes the tabulation hash for `value`, a stream of bits, and a `normalised_table` of random uniform integers.""" acc = initial
     for bit, hash in zip(value, normalised_table):
         if bit != 0: